lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 In general, you can get a better support for Groovy in a Java-specialized IDE, like [IntelliJ IDEA](https://www.jetbrains.com/idea/) (IntelliJ).

-In a non-Java or in a polyglottal IDE, you might be able to effectively maintain your RCS scripts, but Groovy-related features may not be readily available or have limited functionality and support (in comparison to IntelliJ).
+In a non-Java or a polyglottal IDE, you might be able to effectively maintain your RCS scripts, but Groovy-related features may not be readily available or have limited functionality and support.

 > For example, as of this writing, no Groovy debugger extension is available for Visual Code Studio—a very popular code editor.
-This means that, if you want to do remote debugging and attach a debugger to your RCS process, you will have to use something like IntelliJ.
+This means that if you want to do remote debugging and attach a debugger to your RCS process, you will have to use something like IntelliJ.

 ## <a id="developing-idm-rest" name="developing-idm-rest"></a>Interacting with RCS via IDM's REST